Reuse your features: unifying retrieval and feature-metric alignment: RELATED WORK

 We review the relevant work in the related areas of this paper: direct and indirect SLAM, image retrieval, deep camera pose estimation and unified methods.

 \textbf{Direct and Indirect SLAM} is the widely used classification for traditional SLAM techniques.
-Indirect SLAM \cite{mur2015orb,campos2020orb, davison2007monoslam, klein2007parallel}, processes the image to detect, describe and match an sparse set of keypoints that are robust to illumination and viewpoint changes, these matches are fed in a geometric Bundle Adjustment to recover the scene geometry.
-In contrast, direct SLAM operates with raw image intensities, relying on brightness consistency \cite{engel2017direct, engel2014lsd, newcombe2011dtam} to also feed, in this case, a photometric Bundle Adjustment.
+Indirect SLAM \cite{mur2015orb,campos2020orb, davison2007monoslam, klein2007parallel}, processes the image to detect, describe and match a sparse set of keypoints that are robust to illumination and viewpoint changes, these matches are fed in a geometric Bundle Adjustment (BA) to recover the scene geometry.
+In contrast, direct SLAM operates with raw image intensities, relying on brightness consistency \cite{engel2017direct, engel2014lsd, newcombe2011dtam} to also feed, in this case, a photometric BA.
 Direct alignment allows sub-pixel accuracy but is vulnerable to illumination changes and suffers from small convergence basin.
-We propose the use of learned features to overcome the challenges of the direct methods when applied to camera pose estimation.
+We propose the use of learned features to overcome the challenges of direct methods when applied to camera pose estimation.
+One of the first works attempting this is \cite{gladkova2021tight}, which proposes the integration of learned features for relocalization into DSO \cite{engel2017direct}.
+Differently, a SLAM system with our unified approach as a feature extractor would use its own features for every task, without relying on classical photometric alignment.

-\textbf{Image retrieval} stands for the task of efficiently retrieve an image among a database of visited places, in our case the keyframes.
+\textbf{Image retrieval (IR)} stands for the task of efficiently retrieving an image among a database of visited places, in our case the keyframes.
 To perform a quick search, a compact image representation is needed.
-Before the advent of deep learning, the image embedding was obtained by the aggregation of hand-crafted local descriptors such as SIFT \cite{lowe2004distinctive}, ORB \cite{rublee2011orb} in a Bag-of-Words \cite{Nister2006,GalvezTRO12} representation.
+Traditionally, the image embedding was obtained by the aggregation of hand-crafted local descriptors such as SIFT \cite{lowe2004distinctive}, ORB \cite{rublee2011orb} in a Bag-of-Words \cite{Nister2006,GalvezTRO12} representation.
 Nowadays, the field is dominated by CNN representations that aggregate feature maps into a global descriptor \cite{arandjelovic2016netvlad, radenovic2018fine, revaud2019learning, radenovic2016cnn, teichmann2019detect}.
-Thanks to this embedding, two images can be compared efficiently with a single distance computation between descriptors.
-Our work adopts the state-of-the-art pooling method GeM for the image retrieval step\cite{radenovic2018fine}.
+IR training only requires image-level labels, i.e. if two images depict the same place (positives) or not (negatives).
+This is much easier to obtain than precise pixel-level labels, which are typically needed for deep local features.
+The global descriptor allows two images to be compared efficiently with a single distance computation.
+Our work adopts the state-of-the-art pooling method Generalized-Mean (GeM) for the IR step\cite{radenovic2018fine}.